How to Plant Bulbs in the Fall for a Stunning Spring Garden

-- When you choose your bulbs, check the sun requirements to make sure you can give them the right growing conditions.
+When you choose your bulbs, check the sunlight requirements to ensure you can give them the right growing conditions.

-- Bulbs do best in soil that drains well and stays relatively dry over the winter.
+Most bulbs do best in soil that drains well and stays relatively dry over the winter.

-Choose the Right Colors
+Choose the right colors

 Garden designers always work with a color palette in mind.
-And they choose colors that work together.

-The best way to create a color palette for your bulbs is to limit yourself to 1-3 colors for each bed and bloom period (early, middle, late)
+Limit yourself to 1-3 colors for each bed and bloom period (early, middle, late)